Dead Letter Office (film)

-Dead Letter Office is a 1998 Australian film starring Miranda Otto.
+Dead Letter Office is a 1998 Australian Romance Comedy film directed by John Ruane and written by Deb Cox, and starring Miranda Otto.
+The film was released in united states on October 8, 1999.

 Plot

 "After years of having her letters to her estranged father come back as undeliverable, a young woman takes a job at a Dead Letter Office.
 She hopes to figure out how to locate her father.
 Unexpectedly, she finds a potential romance and begins to learn more about herself."